gnolang/gno/contribs/github-bot/README.md

 USAGE
   github-bot check [flags]

-This tool checks if the requirements for a pull request to be merged are satisfied (defined in config.go) and displays PR status checks accordingly.
+This tool checks if the requirements for a pull request to be merged are satisfied (defined in ./internal/config/config.go) and displays PR status checks accordingly.
 A valid GitHub Token must be provided by setting the GITHUB_TOKEN environment variable.

 FLAGS